Drinking water isn’t the most exciting subject.

 While other beverages might be able to help you hydrate, drinking your calories might be something to consider dialing back.

-Common sources of liquid calories are soft drinks, energy drinks, sweetened coffees, butter coffees, sweet tea, fruit juices, smoothies, shakes, milk, plant-based milk imposters, and, alas, beer, wine, and liquor.
+Common sources of liquid calories are soft drinks, energy drinks, sweetened (or buttered) coffees, and sweet tea.

-Reading nutrition facts can help you identify potential sources of liquid calories in your own drinking habits.
+Reading nutrition facts can help you identify potential sources of liquid calories.

 How do I start drinking more water?